Yaldron/CNN-CD/README.md

 * [Build_CNN-CD.py]

-    The script builds and trains the CNN-CD model.
+    Construction of the CNN-CD model.
 * [Transfer_CNN-CD.py]

-    The script performs the transfer learning.
+    Transfer learning.
 * [Obtain_ActivationMap.py]

-    The script used to obatin the heatvalues in the activation map.
+    Calculation of the heatvalues in the activation map.

 ## Plot